akshayKhot/akshayKhot.github.io/_posts/2021-7-7-setters-and-getters-in-ruby.md

 puts "#{microsoft.name} - founded by #{microsoft.founder}"
 ```

 This takes care of reading the value of the properties.
 What if you want to change the name of the company, or the founder?
 The following code doesn't work.
-Ruby is complaining that our class is missing a method named `founder=`.

 ```ruby
 # undefined method `founder=' for #<Company:...> (NoMethodError)
 microsoft.founder = "Satya Nadella"
 ```

-Let's add the missing methods for `name` and  `founder`.
+Ruby is complaining that our class is missing a method named `founder=`.
+Let's add the missing setter methods for `name` and  `founder`.

 ```ruby
 class Company